tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/对象管理/设置对象标签_intl_en.md

 ## Using Object Tags

-After the object tags are set, you can set a lifecycle rule for objects with the same object key in no time.
-For more information, please see [Setting Lifecycle](https://intl.cloud.tencent.com/document/product/436/14605).
+After the object tags are set, you can set a lifecycle rule for objects with the same object key.
+For more information, see [Setting Lifecycle](https://intl.cloud.tencent.com/document/product/436/14605).